ss190512/how-to/bash/bash_hotkeys.md

 Alt+L: Uncapitalize every character from the cursor to the end of the current word.

-Alt+R: Revert any changes to a command you’ve pulled from your history.
+Alt+R: Revert any changes to a command pulled from your history.

 Alt+T: Swap the current word with the previous word.

 Alt+U: Capitalize every character from the cursor to the end of the current word.

+Alt+.: Use the last word of the previous command.
+       For example: mkdir qqq; cd Alt+.

+!! - Repeat the last command.
 ```

-## Switch modes
+## Switch modes.
 ```
 Vi mode:
 set -o vi